necat101/Chronos-CLGCM/README.md

     --batch_size 2
 ```

+> **Note:** You can use any compatible tokenizer from the Hugging Face Hub by changing the `--tokenizer-path` argument.

 #### Kayla Mode Training (Chain-of-Thought)

 Enable Kayla Mode by adding the `--kayla` flag.
 The dataset must have `Instruction`, `thought-process`, `feelings`, and `output` fields.